-Main Street Arts: This commercial gallery showcases works of contemporary art and fine crafts by upstate New York artists.
+Main Street Arts: This commercial gallery displays works of contemporary art and fine crafts by upstate New York artists.

 Sulphur Brook: Next to the Clifton Springs Hospital & Clinic runs the water that was the source of Dr. Foster's Water Cure.
 The walking path and gardens near the stream also meander about the hospital grounds, and include a peaceful labyrinth.

-Main Street shops: The Peirce Block, the Foster Block and other historic downtown buildings house interesting shopping opportunities, from gifts and books to hardwares and a bakery.
+Main Street shops: The Peirce Block, the Foster Block, and other historic downtown buildings house interesting shopping opportunities, from gifts and books to hardware and a bakery.

-Springs Integrative Medicine Center & Spa: Treat yourself to a variety of alternative therapies, from massage and mineral baths to acupuncture and Ayurveda.
+Springs Integrative Medicine Center & Spa: A variety of alternative therapies, from massage and mineral baths to acupuncture and Ayurveda are offered.

-Sulphur Springs Festival: Welcome back to the Victorian age.
-A parade starts off the weekend’s events, followed by bed races down Main Street.
-Food, games for the kids, and Victorian fashion show are also part of this annual June event.
+Sulphur Springs Festival: This Victorian themed annual event starts with a parade, followed by bed races down Main Street.
+Food, games for the kids, and Victorian fashion show are all part of the fun.

 Festival of Lights: This annual holiday celebration in December takes place at night in downtown Clifton Springs.
 Caroling, appearances by Santa, hot drinks and food are part of the festivities.